olumyk/musk_sentiment/README.md

    - Created pipelines for the trained models and exported the resulting datasets to a private S3 bucket for further analysis.

 7. Visualization and Interpretation
-   - Generated tables from the stored dataset using AWS Athena.
+   - Generated tables from the stored dataset using AWS Athena (check file named: AthenaSQLqueries)
    - Visualized the curated data in a QuickSight dashboard to provide insights and trends.

+NB: "BigDataProject 20240520.dbc" and "full_project.ipynb" has same contents; they include both pipelines and data processing steps